Eschatologue/CM_wiki/docs/spells/6th-level.md

 You are immune to fire damage and have resistance to cold damage.
 Any creature that moves within 5 feet of you for the first time on a turn or ends its turn there takes 1d10 fire damage.
 You can use your :rsc-action: **Action** to create a line of fire 15 feet long and 5 feet wide extending from you in a direction you choose.
-Each creature in the line must make a Dexterity Saving Throw.
+Each creature in the line must make a Dexterity :d20-save: **Saving Throw**.
 A creature takes 4d8 fire damage on a failed save, or half as much damage on a successful one.

 ### Investiture of Ice
 *6th-level Transmutation*